 Redlining happens when lenders, insurers, landlords and real estate agents steer African Americans or others towards specific parts of a city that are informally or formally segregated.
 The history of North Omaha includes redlining starting during the 1920s, and being made illegal in the 1960s.
-This article explores that history, including the context in which it happened and some of the outcomes.
+This article explores the history of redlining in Omaha.

 A Long History of Discrimination